 - Use freezer-safe containers: Keeps air and odors out

-- Mark the bag with flavor notes: Especially if you’ve customized some with jalapeños, bacon, or veggie swaps
+- Mark the bag with flavor notes: Especially if youโve customized some with jalapeรฑos, bacon, or veggie swaps

 Expert Breakfast Pairings & Serving Ideas

 Start with something fresh.
 A bowl of fruit salad or a handful of berries is a great way to balance the savory richness of the sausage and cheese in the muffins.
 Try strawberries, blueberries, or orange slices for a light, juicy contrast.
+For a delicious twist, check out this strawberry cucumber salad from CookingFlash itโs crisp, colorful, and adds a refreshing bite.
 For something with crunch, add a handful of almonds or toasted granola on the side.

 Want to make it a heartier meal?
 Scrambled eggs or a veggie-packed omelet pair perfectly with these muffins.
 You can even serve them with a small bowl of Greek yogurt topped with honey and nuts for a breakfast that feels restaurant-worthy.
 Craving something sweet?
 Drizzle a bit of warm maple syrup on top of your muffin and serve it with cinnamon apples or a slice of banana bread.